 Since, in the stationary frame of reference, ∆AB in equation (52) is the distance by which point B has moved away during the travel of the light beam from point A to point B, so, if we replace ∆AB with (v(

-Therefore, the time intervals between the two events “Event 1” and “Event 2” for the two reference systems are the same.
+Therefore, the time intervals between the two events “Event 1” and “Event 2” are the same for the two frames of reference.

 In other words, the time interval, between “Event 2” and “Event 3” in both frames of reference, turns out to be the same.